miranda-ng/miranda-ng/plugins/TabSRMM/docs/readme.txt

 1. Overview
 -----------

-tabSRMM is an advanced messaging module for Miranda IM (version 0.9.x or later required).
+tabSRMM is an advanced messaging module for Miranda NG (version 0.9.x or later required).
 It adds many new options and features to make instant messaging more enjoyable and allows you to tweak almost every aspect of the message window to fit your needs.